sfigg/commercialization-public/docset/manufacture/desktop/oem-deployment-for-desktop-1607.md

 title: OEM deployment of Windows 10 for desktop editions

-author: Justinha
+author: kpacquer

-description: Get step-by-step guidance for OEMs to deploy Windows 10 to desktop computers, laptops, and 2-in-1s.
+description: Get step-by-step guidance for OEMs to deploy Windows 10, version 1607 to desktop computers, laptops, and 2-in-1s.
 Find information about how to enable imageless, push-button reset recovery and more.

 ---

 # OEM deployment of Windows 10 for desktop editions

-This guide documents a prescriptive method for Windows 10 deployment using the classic deployment tools.
-Many of the tools and methods used in a Windows 8.1 classic deployment are applicable to Windows 10.
-The biggest change is the recovery process, where Windows 10 enables image-less recovery.
+Here's how to deploy Windows 10, version 1607 using deployment tools from the Windows Assessment and Deployment Kit (Windows ADK).

 This guide is intended for OEMs, and applies to Windows 10 for desktop editions (Home, Pro, Enterprise, and Education).
 IT professionals using this guide should have prior knowledge of Windows basic administration and troubleshooting.
 For more information about what's new in Windows 10 deployment, see [Windows 10 Deployment and Tools](https://technet.microsoft.com/library/mt297512.aspx).